First Patient Treated In Phase I/II Trial In Acute Myeloid And Acute Lymphoblastic Leukemia With Lu177-Pentixather, Expanding The Evidence Base For Ta...

-(MENAFN- GlobeNewsWire - Nasdaq) BERLIN and WURZBURG, Germany, Nov.
-21, 2024 (GLOBE NEWSWIRE) -- Pentixapharm Holding AG, a biopharmaceutical company developing innovative first-in-class radiopharmaceuticals, today announced that the first patient has been treated in a Phase I/II clinical trial evaluating the safety and efficacy of Lu177-PentixaTher, a novel radiopharmaceutical therapy, in adults for relapsed/refractory CXCR4 positive acute myeloid leukemia (AML) and acute lymphoblastic leukemia (ALL).
+Berlin and Würzburg, Germany, November 21, 2024 – Pentixapharm Holding AG, a biopharmaceutical company developing innovative first-in-class radiopharmaceuticals, today announced that the first patient has been treated in a Phase I/II clinical trial evaluating the safety and efficacy of Lu177-PentixaTher, a novel radiopharmaceutical therapy, in adults for relapsed/refractory CXCR4 positive acute myeloid leukemia (AML) and acute lymphoblastic leukemia (ALL).
 The trial, funded by the French Ministry of Health and led by a renowned investigator team from the University Hospital in Nantes, represents a significant step toward expanding targeted radiotherapy options for hematologic malignancies.

 Following a peer-reviewed publication in January 2023 in the prestigious Journal of Nuclear Medicine highlighting promising clinical results in the treatment of patients suffering from T-cell lymphoma, further evidence continues to be built up about the potential of Pentixapharm's lead candidate, PentixaTher, for the treatment of haemato-oncological diseases.